Braydon458/FiveM-Updater/README.md

 ## [Notes](#notes)
 -   FiveM Updater is not pratical in most cases, but it works perfect for what i need it for.
 -   I am not responable for any damages to your FiveM server if you use this script.
+-   This is a linux only script, i do not plan to add supoort for windows.